 Croatia is one of the sunniest spots in Europe.
 You should expect 13 hours of sunshine a day in July.
-More than 10 million people choose Croatia for their holidays.
+More than 14 million people choose Croatia for their holidays each year.

-Croatia – a small country of World’s Greatest Technological Innovators
+Croatia – a small country of great innovations

-Aside from the beautiful coast and great cultural and historical heritage, Croatia has been recognized for innovation, global reference projects, export of the best business-technological practices, as well as great professionals recognized for their skills and expertise all over the world.
+Aside from the beautiful coast and great cultural and historical heritage, Croatia has been recognized as one of the top tech hubs in the EU, our IT professionals recognized for their skills and expertise all over the world.

 City of Zagreb